gyselroth/docxBox/README.md

 ### Replace text

-Replace all (case-insensitive) occurrences of given string in DOCX text:
+Replace all (case-sensitive) occurrences of given string in DOCX text:

 ````docxbox rpt foo.docx old new```` updates foo.docx
 ````docxbox rpt foo.docx old new new.docx```` creates a new file new.docx